gyandeeps/gyandeeps.github.io/_posts/2020-04-30-garage-operations-raspberrypi.md

 ## Hardware setup

 Lets setup all the different parts to get door working first.
-At this point we will not add the functionality to know whether the garage is open or not.
-We are going to add that later on.
+At this point dont worry about all these connection as we will go in detail when we start programming them.

+We will use `BCM` conventions for GPIO pin numbers.
+When using pin numbers those will denote physical pin numbers.
+Run `gpio readall` inside bash session on your raspberry pi to get more details.

 #### Find the manual button wire connection into your garage door